fsto/point-grouping-solution/README.md

 #### Grouping algorithm

-To limit the "total effort for our vans this algorithm focuses on creating a [clique](https://en.wikipedia.org/wiki/Clique_(graph_theory)) of points for each van where the sum of all [convex hulls](https://en.wikipedia.org/wiki/Clique_(graph_theory)) areas is as small as possible.
+To limit the total effort for our vans this algorithm focuses on creating a [clique](https://en.wikipedia.org/wiki/Clique_(graph_theory)) of points for each van where the sum of all [convex hulls](https://en.wikipedia.org/wiki/Clique_(graph_theory)) areas is as small as possible.
 Since we can't try every convex hull area combination, we'll split the problem into two parts:

 * finding initial positions for the vans
 * assigning the rest of the points to the vans